OData/WebApi/_posts/2016-08-30-13-02-ComplexTypeWithNavigationProperty.md

 ### CLR Model

-We use the following CRL classes as the CLR model:
+We use the following CLR classes as the CLR model:

 {% highlight csharp %}